TechPrimers/k8s-the-easy-way/README.md

-# k8s The Easy Way
+# K8s - CKAD - The Easy Way
 Tips and Tricks on Kubernetes

 Tables of Contents